-You may encourage students to keep their cameras on, but they are not required to do so during class.
+You may encourage students to keep their cameras on, but it is our belief that they should not be required to do so during class.
 Students may prefer to keep them off due to privacy and internet connectivity reasons that would otherwise distract others and hinder their own learning experience.

 An easy method is requesting feedback as it allows you to accommodate for the specific concerns of your audience, thus directly improving their learning experience.
 You can gather feedback quickly by using polls.
 While this feature isn’t in MS Teams by default, it can easily be added using the app store.
 In addition, inform your students about what programs you will use and what they will be used for.

 It is important to set up your microphone and speaker before conducting any meetings.
 If you have already done so, it could be insufficient internet speeds, environmental sounds or feedback.
-For a high definition group video call, the minimum bandwidth requirement is 2 Mbps.
-Running a live meeting with many students is complex, and a 10 Mbps connection speed is recommended.
-Also, closing unnecessary applications that require internet connection may help improve audio/video quality.
+Closing unnecessary applications that require an internet connection may help improve audio/video quality.

 MS Teams promotes easy file management using the files tabs located in each channel.
 These files also link to SharePoint giving you more control over your files.